XinwenD/search-palindromes/README.md

     - `O(n)` for extending two pointers
     - The total time complexity is `O(n^2)`

-  - Space complexity: The utput is an array containing all results -- space complexity is `O(n)`
+  - Space complexity: The output is an array containing all results -- space complexity is `O(n)`

 - `quickSort.js`